jsellaresi/EndPointsApi/README.md

 ## 1. UnitTests

- This project contains the specifications and services tests, also a builder to help us to create lists of Locations easly.
+ This project contains the specifications and services tests, also a builder to help us to create lists of Locations easily.

 ## 2. IntegrationTests